-Spring 2020: Yes, ILL is happening!
+Summer 2021: Yes, ILL is happening!
 Please use the form below to request articles and book chapters not owned by the GTU library and they will be emailed to you.
-If you live in the bay area, requested physical items can be picked up curbside.
+If you live in the bay area, requested physical items (like books) can be picked up at the library.
 For questions about your ILL requests please contact: ILL@gtu.edu

 For general questions about finding materials contact: email@example.com or chat us.

 Interlibrary Loan Requests

 Please use this form to obtain items not available at the GTU library, SFTS library.
 If you aren't sure if an item is owned locally, please ask one of the reference librarians, we are happy to help.